 Consider this for a moment: not all business travel emergencies happen between nine and five on a weekday.
 A look at two recent events show that this is categorically untrue – the Brussels airport attack took place just before 8am; the Paris attacks at 9.15pm on a Friday.

 If you are a booker who chooses to manage this yourself and not use a travel management company, what are you going to do in these periods where you are not at your desk?

 As a travel booker you are probably the first person the boss calls when there is an incident – terrorist or more mundane, such as flight cancellations.
-Many companies, particularly in the SME market, track their travellers in, shall we say politely, a traditional way: on a spreadsheet or a Word document.
+Many companies, particular in the SME market, track their travelers in, shall we say politely, a traditional way: on a spreadsheet or a Word document.
 If the worst happens and an incident occurs when you are out at a wine-bar on a Saturday night or are woken from your bed at three in the morning, is it likely that the all-important list is at hand?

 This is when the booker’s mind will flit back to that conversation had last year with a travel management company and the phrase duty of care came up.
 You thought about it but then decided that you could do better yourself than paying a minimal transaction fee of a few pounds.

 Everyone is worried about rising costs but saving money on the transaction fees that a travel management company charges could well be a false economy.
 In the company where the booker is backed up with a travel management company, the boss might choose to call the TMC’s 24-hour service instead, leaving you to enjoy your sleep or your glass of pinot grigio.

 Worse than the boss calling would be the traveler’s spouse ringing up to find out where their partner is.
 Saying that the list is in a filing cabinet at the office is hardly an option and having to admit that you don’t know because you didn’t want to pay $5 fee to a TMC is not going to appease them.